 8. Blue Jays

-Blue Jays is a passerine birds in the family of Corvidae.
+Blue Jays is a passerine bird in the family of Corvidae.
 It is one of the beautiful Canadian birds that are occasionally spotted.
 There are four recognized subspecies of the blue jay.

 These birds breed in both deciduous and coniferous forests.